ellacmd/ellacmd/README.md

   I'm Emmanuella, a passionate and detail-oriented Frontend Developer with over 4 years of experience crafting dynamic, user-friendly web applications.<br><br>
   - 🔭 Currently working as a Frontend Developer at Twazn<br>
   - 📚 Currently learning Data Structures and Algorithms to improve my problem-solving skills<br>
-  - ⚡ In my free time, I love playing chess and video games, always striving to stay sharp mentally.
+  - ⚡ In my free time, I love playing chess, video games and table tennis.
 </p>

 ###